Extremal particles in branching processess: Branching model with heavy-tailed Poisson process and inhomogeneous potential of branching

 \subsection{Bound from below}

 The proof strategy is to map the model to the one studied in the previous section.
-To this end we divide the space into strips $U_n=\left[e^n,e^{n+1}\right]$.
-A particle in $U_n$ behaves similarly to a particle on the $n$-th line in the model investigated in the previous chapter.
-Let us consider a particle being in the strip $U_n$.
-By assumption \eqref{nieujem} it can only go higher thus
+To this end we divide particles into groups $X_J(t)=\{ r \in X(t)\ | \ Y_r(t) \in [e^J,e^{J+1}) \}$.
+The intuition is that a particle in $X_J$ behaves similarly to a particle on the $J$-th line in the model investigated in the previous chapter.
+Let us start with two propositions concerning the intensity of reproduction and jumping in our model.
+In Propositions \ref{rozmnazanie} and \ref{skoki} we fix $t_0>0$ and denote $\bbQ_J(\ \cdot \ )= \Pro(\ \cdot \ |X_J(t_0), \{|X_J(t_0)|>0\})$. \begin{proposition} Assume that $r\in X_J(t_0)$, and let $T$ be time which it needs to split.
+Then $T$ is stochastically smaller than $Exp\left(J^\gamma\right)$. \end{proposition} \begin{proof} Denote the position of $r$ by $Y(t)$.
+From the assumption $Y(t_0) \geq e^J$.
+By \eqref{nieujem} $Y(t)$ is nondecreasing function so